tumaer/SciML/lecture/gradients.md

 f = f_{4} \circ f_{3} \circ f_{2} \circ f_{1},
 $$ (ad_f_decomp)

-where we are essentially converting from space-to-space with each function.
-Each function is an abstraction for an individual neural network layer as we will see in much more depth when constructing neural networks in the upcoming lectures, or in the exercises later on.
+where we are essentially converting from space to space with each function.
+Each function is an abstraction for an individual neural network layer, as we will see in much more depth when constructing neural networks in the upcoming lectures or in the exercises later on.

 $$
 \begin{align}